r4j4h/jspackager-test/docs/interfaces/compiler.md

-Given a filename passes it to a Dependency Resolver and initiates some Processors against the results and passes the processed results to an Outputter.
+Passes a given filename to a Dependency Resolver and passes the resolved results to some Processors and passes the processed results to an Outputter.

 -------------